LLC vs Partnership for Real Estate

 When dealing with investment real estate property, speak with an attorney specializing in this area.
 Contracts and statutes vary from state to state and change often.

 If you need help with an LLC vs partnership for real estate, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.